 - 4 cups broth or a combination of broth and water

 - ½ teaspoon each allspice and nutmeg

 - 2 cups whole milk kefir

 - Sauté onion, celery, and garlic in butter until vegetables begin to soften.
-Add broth, spices, and honey, and season with salt.
+Add vegetables, broth, spices, and honey, and season with salt.
 The broth should almost cover the vegetables.
 If it doesn’t, add more water as needed.